JadinHeaston/sync-application/README.md

   * If you find that running the program consecutively copies the same files repeatedly, look into utilizing this argument.
 * You can no longer provide a directory that is nested within the other specified directory.
   * I'm not entirely sure how this would act, but it's not necessary.
+* Forward slashes were used internally when using the -l Windows Max Path Bypass.
+(So having "\\?\" at the start and forward slashes everywhere else).
+This caused issues and backslashes are now used internally, which seems to have fixed the issue.

 # Options
 ## List of Arguments